 Students are admitted to the degree program based upon their musicality and musical literacy rather than on performance accomplishments.
 Musical background and proficiency in an applied instrument/voice will determine placement within the department.
+Concentrations are available in a performance area (instrument or voice), theory or history.

 64 credit hours, including